ajaykarwal/inspect-fm/_pages/support.md

 ## Become a Sponsor

 If you would like to sponsor the show and have your advert read out in an episode, please get in touch to discuss requirements.
+The show has a regular listener base of 500+ designers, developers and tech enthusiasts making it a great opportunity to spread the word about your product.

 <a class="btn" href="/contact">Get in touch</a>